shivamjaiswal424/fairTradeWithTekton/README.md

 4. Tekton Tasks and Pipeline
 5. Clone Task

+### Clone Repo Task
-### This task checks if the workspace is empty and clones the FairTradeWithTekton repository from GitHub.
+This task checks if the workspace is empty and clones the FairTradeWithTekton repository from GitHub.

-kubectl apply -f clone-task.yaml

 ### Deploy Django Task
 This task deploys the Django app using the Kubernetes deployment YAML.

-kubectl apply -f deploy-django-task.yaml

 ### Deploy Flask-ML Task
 This task deploys the Flask ML application using the Kubernetes deployment YAML.

-kubectl apply -f deploy-flask-task.yaml

 ### Pipeline Definition
 The pipeline defines the sequence of tasks to clone the repository, deploy the Flask-ML app, and then deploy the Django app.

-kubectl apply -f fairtrade-pipeline.yaml

 ### PipelineRun
 The PipelineRun is responsible for executing the pipeline.
 It uses a Persistent Volume Claim (PVC) to share data between tasks.

-kubectl apply -f fairtrade-pipelinerun.yaml

 ## Steps to Run